 If a student has not completed a college-level statistics course with a grade of “B” or better within three years of matriculation, they will need to complete a summer course prior to starting the MPP program.
 USC offers PPD 504 Essential Statistics for Public Management each summer; a grade of “C” or better in PPD 504 is sufficient to satisfy the statistics prerequisite.
 Students may also choose to satisfy the requirement by taking a summer course at another institution.
 The course must be for a grade and earn a grade of “B” or better.

 The Professional Fundamentals and Statistics/STATA Labs provide an introduction to the program, acclimate students to skills that will be further developed in their first-semester courses, and help to create a genuine camaraderie within the first year student cohort.
 Entering MPP students are required to participate in the Statistics/S TATA Lab as well as the Professional Fundamentals Lab.
-The labs meet the Thursday, Friday and Saturday prior to the start of the fall semester and on the first Friday of the semester.
+The labs meet the week before the start of the fall semester.
 The Professional Fundamentals lab will lead directly into PPD 554 Foundations for Policy Analysis, while the Statistics/STATA lab will provide initial exposure to the statistical software that will be utilized extensively in PPD 558 Multivariate Statistical Analysis.

 Statistics/STATA Lab topics include: